Patriot Challenge

 Rise to The Challenge!

-Each year we offer an exciting memorization challenge for all Patriot Camp participants.
 We feel strongly that knowledge and understanding of important founding documents, as well as other American texts, will empower citizens to recognize and fight for the freedoms guaranteed by our Constitution.
-We would like to invite ALL Patriot Camp participants to take the Patriot Challenge.
-Teen Leaders may also take the challenge, with a few additional items added of course. 🙂

-Patriot Challenge for Campers
+Patriot Challenge #1

 (first verse)